RichardEWillis/rpi-pico-cpp-framework/README.md

 * STMachine (base and other classes to create a C++ based state machine)
 * StateService (base class for a state machine base service)

+# Directory Structure

+## cppfw/
+Exportable headers are all here in this directory, so this location will contain all info needed to compile in the framewaork source (or libs) and integrate them into application code.
+Do not include headers from any other directory.

+## common
+Will contain common internal headers are source code.
+Some enxternal source may also be here but APIs are exposed only in cppfw/

+## devbase
+The C++ base classes for creating a device stack, including registration of derived types and enumerations.

+## chardev
+Character stream based device classes.
+Will include special classes as well such as gpiodev which really only uses ioctl calls for its operation.

+## filedev
+C++ classes defining a simple named filesystem based off of some raw flash sectors made available on the target.
+Flash hardware info will be imported in the form of defines that are setup in the main project or some BSP structure.

+## libs
+Generated static libraries are created here, for linking into the main project.